Financial Samurai

 Nobody needs to send their kids to private school given every child can go to public school for free.
 Further, I’m not sure if too many folks decide to have four children if they can’t afford to raise them.
 Sure, one or two children may be unplanned.
 But having four is definitely intentional.

-Because the dad and mom could not afford to continue paying $120,000+ a year in after-tax tuition for their kids, they moved their family to the suburbs to attend free public school.
+The dad and mom could not afford to continue paying $120,000+ a year in after-tax tuition for their kids.
+So, they moved their family to the suburbs to attend free public school.
 Ah hah, at least they decided to take action instead of complain why life was so hard making $500,000 a year!

 Financial Aid While Making $500,000 A Year